Countdown to Extinction: Critical reception

 Countdown to Extinction received generally positive reaction from critics.
 Spin wrote that the album "may just be the finest thrash metal album ever made, although purists may find it a bit too polished and easy to swallow".
 AllMusic reviewer Steve Huey said that "Megadeth guns for arena thrash success and gets it on Countdown to Extinction".
 However, Huey noted the simplification of Megadeth's sound on the album in response to Metallica's commercially successful self-titled album released the previous year.
-Sputnikmusic reviewer Mike Stagno praised Mustaine's vocals as well as a number of the album's tracks.
-Despite calling this effort "Megadeth's first step into the world of mainstream music", he also noted that "the band still maintains its identity".
 Reflex described the sound as "impressively clean, streamlined, and sharp, brimming with killing riffs".
 They highlighted the vocal delivery on the record, saying "Mustaine's never sounded more confident, verbally and vocally".

 Popmatters writer Craig Hayes opined that Countdown to Extinction was "either an exemplary illustration of nimble-fingered thrash metal that introduced Megadeth to a legion of new fans" or "an unimaginative, artistically cynical stab at arena-baiting commercial success".
 According to Greg Sandow from Entertainment Weekly, Megadeth's "music has lost its former hurricane verve but keeps its crunch, and feels more rooted, even more melodic".
 Chad Bowar from About.com raved the album's 20th anniversary edition, describing the songs as "more straightforward" and the lyrics predominantly being "politically charged".
 Jon Hadusek, writing in Consequence of Sound, labeled Countdown to Extinction as Mustaine's "political record" and said that the record "saw Megadeth moving away from thrash metal and closer to generic hard rock, a sonic shift they would embrace on subsequent albums".
 In an unfavorable review, Karen Csengeri of Rolling Stone wrote that "while Countdown echoes the band's earlier work thematically, it's stylistically disappointing".
 However, the magazine would later rank the album 33rd on their 2017 "100 Greatest Metal Albums of All Time" list.
 By contrast, Holger Stratmann of Rock Hard concluded that the disc is "a compact album with a few strokes of genius".
 Reviewing the album's deluxe edition for Record Collector, journalist Joel McIver eulogized it as a "masterpiece of technical, melodic thrash" and a showcase of Megadeth "at their best and most coherent".

+Bassist David Ellefson cited the album as the band's best effort, "A lot of fans go to ‘Rust in Peace.’
+And I understand why.
+But that was also a lot of wind in our sales.
+Album four, you know, is a pretty critical album for a band.
+So, by the time we got to ‘Countdown to Extinction,’ I felt like we were… that was album two of that lineup with Nick and Marty.
+And the first one that we did all together as the four of us.
+I think Countdown is when we really learned we became a band."